ixd704/MT16Tracker/README.md

 - a ROM image which can be disected by those interested in seeing how it works.
 - the Linux code I created based on the Windows version of the product being run through IDA Pro which includes a modified version of sndlib-deinterleave by Erik de Castro Lopo and his license to use it.
 - the schematic for the JamHub remote that will give you the cable connections.
 - there are a number of MT16 Trackers available for for a small fee (I am currently unsure as to what the fee is) and shipping costs for those developers wishing to have a MT16 Tracker to work with.
 You will need to contact Steve to request one be sent to you.
+He would prefer that the units he still has sitting on the shelf go to people wanting to tinker than go into a ground fill.
+It is a pretty good deal.
+You get a recording unit that can record 16 tracks at a time and also has a load of other features on the chipset.

 There is a virtual machine image available here that will allow you to compile your code to run on it: https://drive.google.com/file/d/1CSSgpR9fipYMpJrM-eVudqqgNHH85TV1/view?usp=sharing